benjamincrozat/laravel-polyglot/README.md

 ]
 ```

-Then, go to `app/Providers/RouteServiceProvider.php` and the `prefix()` method in case you are using the `directories`driver.
-If you don't, the prefix will be emptu and won't have any effect.
+Then, go to `app/Providers/RouteServiceProvider.php` and add the `prefix()` method in case you are using the `directories` driver.
+If you're not, the prefix won't have any effect.

 ```php
 protected function mapWebRoutes()